 A student who has attended another law school and who has been excluded for defective scholarship, or is on scholastic probation, is not eligible to transfer to the College of Law.

-Transfer applicants must present evidence of eligibility required of entering students the year in which they began the study of law.
-They also must present evidence of above-average academic study in their prior law record.
-Documents which must be submitted to the Office of Admissions through the LSAC prior to evaluation for transfer are:
+Transfer applicants must also present evidence of eligibility required of entering students the year in which they began the study of law and present evidence of above-average academic study in their prior law record.
+A student who has pursued law study at another law school may apply for transfer by utilizing the same application (via LSAC) as an applicant for initial admission.
+Documents which must be submitted prior to evaluation for transfer are:

 - a copy of your most recent CAS report;

 - a letter of good standing from the previous law school attended;

 - an official copy of your most recent law school transcript;

 - a statement of the reasons you need or want to transfer.

 Applicants who have earned a law degree outside of the United States are eligible to have the LSAT requirement waived.
 Contact the Law Admissions Office once the Application for Admission is completed.